robang74/chatgpt-answered-prompts/Draghi-faboulous-800bln-funding-02.md

 **Ratings #3.1: 7-7-7-8-9-9**

-Moreover, it is our natural right to make this choice in supporting our cause and it would be perfectly acceptable in any trial, everywhere and in anytime that a counterpart choose to support their own position with the tools and data available.
-Which is exactly what the other counterpart did in shifting the chatbot baises slighly in their favour and probably as much as possible without make it appear like a constrained puppet which would have gone against the chatbot and their business credibility.
-The same that has been did here in this document in compensating the chatbot biases drift, after all.
+Moreover, it is our natural right to make this choice in supporting our cause and it would be absolutely acceptable in every trial, everywhere and at every time, that a counterpart supports their own position with the tools and data available, they have.

+Which is exactly what the other counterpart did in shifting the chatbot biases slightly in their favour and probably as much as possible without make it appear like a constrained puppet which would have gone against the chatbot and their business credibility.

+The same that has been did here in this document but in opposite direction for compensating the chatbot biases drift, after all.

 </br>
 </br>

 ### CONSIDERATIONS

-Considering the Geman nationality of Urusula von der Leyen, Angela Merkel and the role played by Olaf Scholtz plus that the Mario Draghi report please the green-energy agenda that in Germany has been carried on mainly by Siemens Energy as national top player and Germany is the second most generous supporter of the Ukraine defensive war politcs and the most generous in terms of providing weapons and tanks with a €53 billions of elagitions plus it has been the most affected country in absolute and relatively to their GDP in terms of damages by war indirect effects, sanctions and energy prices boost, we might agree that the €770 billions rescued in those 29 funds are nothing else that a compensative agreement with USA for all above states.
+Considering the German nationality of Ursula von der Leyen, Angela Merkel and the role played by Olaf Scholz plus that the Mario Draghi report please the green-energy agenda that in Germany has been carried on mainly by Siemens group as national top player.

+Considering that Germany is the second most generous supporter of the Ukraine defensive war politics.
+Also the most generous in terms of providing weapons and tanks.
+In total with a €53 billions of elargitions.

+Considering that Germany has been the most affected country in absolute and relatively to their GDP in terms of damages by the Ukraine proxy war, by direct and indirect effects, sanctions and the energy prices boost.

+Everything considered, we might agree that the €770 billions rescued in those 29 funds are nothing else that a compensative agreement with USA for all above claimed.

-Therefore the Mario Draghi’s fabolous 800 billions recovery plan has just been assigned, even before he received the duty of writing his 400 pages report.
-Every one that read that plan (or the part A which is pubblicily available) or read the review that I made, can relate the receipt proposed into it with the interest that are behind these finantial relationship.
-Which is, again, an evergreen pattern that pop-up despite the propaganda and the censorship proposed as facts-checking.
+Under this point of view, the Mario Draghi’s fabulous 800 billions recovery plan has just been assigned, even before he received the duty of writing his 400 pages report.

+Every one that hear about that plan or read the reviews available on this github repository, can relate the receipt proposed into Mario Draghi's report with the interests that are behind these financial relationships.

+After all, all stated above is just an evergreen pattern that pop-up again despite the propaganda and the censorship proposed as facts-checking.

-Time to speak out about real facts, indeeed.
+Time to speak out about real facts, indeed.